-Percentage of power requirement of the University met by the renewable energy sources is taken by the students counsel to save energy by ensuring all the lights are off when not in use.
+Percentage of power requirement of the University met by the renewable energy sources

+The college has installed environmentally friendly electrical appliances that save energy and reduce wasteful inefficiencies.
+The college has phased out 95 percentage of CFL and conventional light sources with LED lighting.
+Initiative is taken by the students counsel to save energy by ensuring all the lights are off when not in use.
 Environmental awareness campaigns are being conducted by Eco clubs and NSS units.
 Environmental Science as a part of the curriculum educates the students on different environmental issues such as air, water, land and sound pollution, solid waste management, ecosystem and bio diversity.